-This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2021).
+This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2024).
 All staff must be made aware of their duties and responsibilities under Part One of this document, which are set out below.

-Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education', 2021 and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015) if they are working directly with children.
-For those staff who do not work directly with children or where English is a second language, Annex A can be issued instead but this is a matter for the school/college to decide.
+Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education', 2024, if they are working directly with children.
+For those staff who do not work directly with children Annex A can be issued instead but this is a matter for Monkfield Park to decide.

-Through their day-to-day contact with pupils and direct work with families all staff at Monkfield Park have a responsibility to:
+Through their day-to-day contact with children and direct work with families all staff at Monkfield Park have a responsibility to:

-- Identify concerns early to prevent them from escalating; - Provide a safe environment in which children can learn; - Identify children who may benefit from early help; - Know what to do if a child tells them he/she is being abused or neglected; - Follow the referral process if they have a concern.
+- Identify concerns early to prevent them from escalating - Provide a safe environment in which children can learn - Identify children who may benefit from early help - Know what to do if a child tells them he/she is being abused, neglected or exploited - Follow the referral process if they have a concern.

-This policy sets out how Monkfield Park's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children at Monkfield Park.
+This policy sets out how Monkfield Park's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who attend Monkfield Park.
 Our policy applies to all staff, paid and unpaid, working at Monkfield Park including governors.
-Teaching assistants, mid-day supervisors, office staff as well as teachers can be the first point of disclosure for a child.
+Teaching assistants, mid-day supervisors, office staff as well as teachers, who can be the first point of disclosure for a child.
 Concerned parents/carers may also contact Monkfield Park and its governors.